Spay and Neuter

 Preventing unwanted puppies and kittens and reducing the number of homeless dogs and cats is a critical to the Pet Alliance mission of saving more lives.
-We provide high-quality, affordable spay and neuter service for pets at both the Pet Alliance Orlando Veterinary Clinic and the Pet Alliance Sanford Veterinary Clinic.
-Estimates range from 4–6 million homeless pets entering US animal shelters each year.
-Sterilizing cats and dogs means fewer pets crowding shelters, and fewer pets ultimately being euthanized.
+Sterilizing cats and dogs means fewer unwanted pets.
 Reducing strain on shelter systems also allows us to devote more resources to each dog or cat, thereby increasing each pet’s chance for a new home.

-We offer easily accessible spay/neuter services for dogs and cats every day provided by our highly skilled veterinary medical team for the Orlando and Sanford communities.
+We offer easily accessible spay/neuter services for dogs and cats every day provided by our highly skilled veterinary medical team.

 Call (407) 351-7722 to make an appointment.